 If you invest it correctly, your money should make more money.
-Earning interest can be a powerful wealth-building tool, so long as time is on your side.
+Earning interest can be a powerful wealth-building tool, as long as time is on your side.
 Learn about the different types of interest-earning mechanisms to maximize your returns, because simple and compound interest are very different.
 Knowing if and how often interest is compounded is often critical to understanding the terms of a loan or a bank account.

 Understanding Simple Interest